 I completely agree that it will be very interesting to watch the actions of the Mayor of Manchester and the impact of his work, and to look at other cities around the country.

 I entirely agree with my hon.
-Friend’s point about the mismatch between empty properties and the homeless, but does she agree with me and the estimate by The Big Issue that in some parts of the country there are 10 empty properties per every homeless family, so surely the Bill can play an important role, along with other measures such as Housing First, in addressing the problem of homelessness?
+Friend’s point about the mismatch between empty properties and the homeless, but does she agree with me and the estimate by The Big Issue that in some parts of the country there are 10 empty properties for every homeless family, so surely the Bill can play an important role, along with other measures such as Housing First, in addressing the problem of homelessness?

 Yes, it will have an impact.
 It is one of a number of ingredients in a recipe for tackling homelessness, an issue on which my hon.
 Friend the Member for Harrow East has led considerably and on which I worked with him on the Homelessness Reduction Act.
 We also have the homelessness taskforce and Housing First.
 All of those together will help to tackle homelessness.

-I want to air caution, however, because Opposition Members have talked frequently in the past about seizing empty properties and giving them to the homeless.
+I want to air caution, however, because Opposition Members have talked frequently about seizing empty properties and giving them to the homeless.
 That is not a solution.
 The answer is about incentivising the owners of those empty properties and encouraging them to put them into the housing stock, not seizing them.
-We are not a Government who want to downgrade or derail property rights; we are a Government who want to promote and protect property rights and also ensure that we can get that housing stock up and tackle the housing crisis.
+We are not a Government who want to downgrade or derail property rights; we are a Government who want to promote and protect property rights, and also ensure that we can get that housing stock up and tackle the housing crisis.

 On incentivisation, does my hon.
 Friend agree that, when it comes to unoccupied properties in central London, some investment companies from overseas could just pay an extra amount?
 Does she think that the time is right to start looking at prohibiting foreign companies from purchasing investment in this country?
 Perhaps that is a radical step for me as a Conservative, but one wonders whether the time has come at least to have that conversation.